emmartins/quickstart/ejb-asynchronous/README.md

           action 'fireAndForget' finished

-_NOTE: In WildFly.1.1.Final there is a bug that an ERROR will be logged that the result can not be written._
+_NOTE: In WildFly 8 there is a bug that an ERROR will be logged that the result can not be written._

 Undeploy the Archive